joshkendrick/recipe-box/_posts/2017-02-11-bbq-chicken-sandwiches-with-pickled-okra-slaw.md

 10. Cook over medium heat, stirring, until warmed through, 2 to 3 minutes, adding the remaining poaching liquid as needed if the chicken is too drive
 11. Pile the pulled chicken on the buns and serve with the slaw

-*Source: Mom’s Food Network Magazine -- Jan/Feb 2017 p.
+*Source: Food Network Magazine, Jan/Feb 2017, p.
 84*